-A series of talks is held during the winter months, ranging from well known artists sharing their work practices and current projects to art historians shedding light on influential artists and designers from the past.
+A series of talks will be held this Spring, ranging from well known artists sharing their work practices and current projects to art historians shedding light on influential artists and designers from the past.

-The programme for winter 2018/19 will be announced here later in the year.
+The programme will be announced here in the New Year.

 Join us for an interesting evening in a relaxed atmosphere, with refreshments,